fluffos/fluffos/docs/efun/contrib/replaceable.md

 ### DESCRIPTION

     string *func defaults to ({ "create", "__INIT" }) and contains a list of functions which may be ignored for checking

-    checks if object defines any functions itself (beside create and __INIT)
+    checks if object defines any functions itself (beside create)

     returns 1 if no and object is not simul_efun object and not ???
     0 otherwise